soulspine/lobbyn-server/README.md

 ### GET
 - `/` - returns a simple text message with credits
+- `/login/` - returns info about argon2 hash parameters

 ### POST
 - `/user/` - initial request to create a user, returns a token, requires a body with `username`, `tagline` and `region`
 - `/user/verify` - request to create a user, returns `userId`, requires a body with `token` and `password`
 - `/login/` - initial request to login, returns a token, requires a body with `userId` or `puuid`
 - `/login/verify` - request to login, returns a token, requires a body with `token` and `hash`

+### PUT
+- `/user/display-name` - request to change the display name, requires a body with `name` and a valid `LOBBYN-Token` header

 # User creation
 - Send a POST request to `/user/` with a body containing `username`, `tagline` and `region`